go-skynet/localai-website/content/_index.en.md

 To help the project you can:

-- Upvote the [Reddit post](https://www.reddit.com/r/selfhosted/comments/12w4p2f/localai_openai_compatible_api_to_run_llm_models/) about LocalAI.

-- [Hacker news post](https://news.ycombinator.com/item?id=35726934) - help us out by voting if you like this project.

 - If you have technological skills and want to contribute to development, have a look at the open issues.
 If you are new you can have a look at the [good-first-issue](https://github.com/go-skynet/LocalAI/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and [help-wanted](https://github.com/go-skynet/LocalAI/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) labels.

-- If you don't have technological skills you can still help improving documentation or add examples or share your user-stories with our community, any help and contribution is welcome!
+- If you don't have technological skills you can still help improving documentation or [add examples](https://github.com/go-skynet/LocalAI/tree/master/examples) or share your user-stories with our community, any help and contribution is welcome!

 ## 🌟 Star history